-To hold an adventurous activity permit, members who are aged 18 years and over must hold a full role allowing them to lead regulated activity.
+To hold an adventurous activity permit, members must be aged 18 years and over and must hold a full role allowing them to lead regulated activity.

 County Adventurous Activity Assessors, or external assessors meeting the assessor requirements outlined in Adventurous Activity Permit Scheme - Approved Assessors (FS120104), may make a recommendation for granting of a permit.